aldoguzman97/cexio/README.md

 ### Initialization

 First, import the `Api` class and initialize it with your CEX.IO username, API key, and API secret.
+You can obtain your API key and secret from your [CEX.IO profile](https://cex.io/trade/profile#/api).

 ```python
 from your_module_name import Api